Marker Logo

 Welcome to Moh-He-Con-Nuck Nature Preserve

-Photographed By Steve Stoessel, July 29, 2023
+Photographed by Steve Stoessel, July 29, 2023

-1. Bethlehem's Historic Waterfront Marker
+1. Close-Up of Bethlehem's Historic Waterfront Marker

 Inscription.